ALPA-Industry-and-Technology/stable-baselines/docs/misc/projects.rst

 Making Roboy move with elegance
 -------------------------------

-We achieved to enable Roboy, a tendon-driven robot, to move its arm in simulation to reach a pre-defined point in 3D space with its end-effector.
-The agent learned through Proximal Policy Optimization (PPO) or Soft Actor-Critic (SAC) to reach new goal states.
+Project around Roboy, a tendon-driven robot, that enabled it to move its shoulder in simulation to reach a pre-defined point in 3D space.
+The agent used Proximal Policy Optimization (PPO) or Soft Actor-Critic (SAC) and was tested on the real hardware.

 | Authors: Alexander Pakakis, Baris Yazici, Tomas Ruiz
 | Email: FirstName.LastName@tum.de